Adversarial Transfer Learning for Cross-domain Visual Recognition: Related Work

-\textbf{Feature reconstruction based approaches}.
+\textit{Feature reconstruction based approaches}.
 Different from those methods above, domain adaptation is achieved by feature reconstruction between domains.
-Jhuo et al.\cite{jhuo2012robust} proposed a RDALR method, in which the source data is reconstructed by the target data using low-rank model.
-Similarly, Shao et al. \cite{shao2014generalized} proposed a LTSL method by pre-learning a subspace using PCA or LDA, then low-rank representation across domains is modeled.
-Zhang et al. \cite{zhang2016lsdt} proposed a Latent Sparse Domain Transfer (LSDT) method by jointly learning a subspace projection and sparse reconstruction across domains.
+Jhuo et al.~\cite{jhuo2012robust} proposed a RDALR method, in which the source samples was reconstructed by the target domain with low-rank constraint model.
+Similarly, Shao et al.~\cite{shao2014generalized} proposed a LTSL method by pre-learning a subspace through principal component analysis (PCA) or linear discriminant analysis (LDA), then low-rank regularization across domains is modeled in this method.
+Zhang et al.~\cite{zhang2016lsdt} proposed a Latent Sparse Domain Transfer (LSDT) approach by jointly learning a common subspace and a sparse reconstruction matrix across domains, and this method achieves good results.